LordBao666/Java-Servlets-and-JSP-Murach/README.md

 for it is much safer and if you don't do so, something weird will happen.
 Besides, If you find the css effect is not correct , that is the path problem, replace `<a href="admin">` with `<a href="admin/index.jsp">` in `index.jsp`.

+## Chapter18 -- How to work with http requests and responses
+This is an essential chapter about http requests and responses, which you should not skip.
+Most importantly, it talks about how to deal with different formats of files, the technique we  have being using all the time.